ZTianle/Fairness-in-credit-scoring/README.md

 As we can see, given the high proportion of missing values, any technique to impute them will most likely result in inaccurate results.

+### Fairness Through  Unawareness

+We simply remove these sensitive  attributes, thus the classifier is unaware of the sense of attributes directly.

+Even though the sensitive attributes were removed, classifiers are still failed to be unbiased against the certain races.

 ## Next Steps

 1. We have completed some preliminary experiments in terms of data imputation methods, which negatively affect the prediction accuracy in our ***DEFAULT*** classification task.
 However, ***fairness*** concerning sensitive attributes, e.g., gender and ethnic background, has not been involved yet.
 Therefore, we will carry out the fairness comparison by computing fairness criteria.